0x00000002/cart/README.md

-# A GIST
+# Shopping cart (Redux version)

 v.0.1.0

-My version of Gist with React and IPFS.
+My version of Shopping cart with React and Redux.

-## 3rd parties

- - `INFURA IPFS` gateway
- - `nano-ipfs-store` library to save gists rather than files
- - `CodeMirror` library to format the code.

-## Limits

-Only JS ES5 supported.
-It could be changed in settings though.